obfusk/apksigcopier/apksigcopier.1.md

 # DESCRIPTION

-A command line tool for copying APK signatures from a signed APK to an unsigned one (in order to verify reproducible builds).
+A command line tool for copying android APK signatures from a signed APK to an unsigned one (in order to verify reproducible builds).
 It can also be used to compare two APKs with different signatures.

 # COMMANDS